An Empirical Bayes Method for Chi-Squared Data: Variable Selection via Chi-squared Statistic

-The posterior mean estimated by the normal transformation method for the top 99 triplets are larger and appear more significant than the proposed method.
+The posterior mean estimated by the normal transformation method for the top 99 triplets are larger and appear more significant.
 However, these estimates are unreliable for two reasons.
 First, the corresponding posterior intervals are too wide.
-More importantly, these posterior mean estimates do not carry shrinkage effect and are larger than the corresponding chi-squared statistic values $x'$s.
-That is not supposed to happen because the estimates are corrected for selection bias.
-These results occur possibly due to unsatisfactory performance of the density and its derivatives estimates by Poisson regression method that comes with the normal transformation method.
+More importantly, these posterior mean estimates do not carry shrinkage effect and are larger than the corresponding $Q$-values.
+This is not supposed to happen as the estimates are corrected for selection bias.
+These results occur possibly due to unsatisfactory density derivative estimates by Poisson regression method that comes with the normal transformation method.

 For comparison, we expand the design matrix by adding all of the two-way and three-way interaction terms and run the LASSO analysis of \cite{Tibshirani:1996} to select the relevant variables.
-We adopt $10$-fold cross-validation to choose the tuning parameter value, and the mean squared error (MSE) curve for the tuning parameter $\rho$ is shown in Figure~\ref{CI_3}(b).
+We adopt $10$-fold cross-validation to estimate the mean squared error (MSE) curve for given values of tuning parameter $\rho$ in Figure~\ref{CI_3}(b).

-The persistently decreasing MSE implies that the LASSO fails to select any relevant variables, possibly due to the fact that it is mainly designed for detecting main effects instead of interaction effects.
-The LASSO is correlation-based and it can be shown that in model (\ref{XOR}) all relevant variables $X_1,\cdots, X_5$ have zero correlation with the response variable $Y$ so that it is difficult for the LASSO to pick up the signal in these variables.
-Consequently, not only the LASSO but also any correlation-based variable selection method are likely to experience the same difficulty in model (\ref{XOR}).
-Further discussion of (\ref{XOR}) and the simulation results in this section are in Section \ref{Sec-7}, where a comparison with the real data example in Section \ref{Sec-6}.2 will be presented too.
+Persistently decreasing MSE implies that the LASSO fails to select any variable, possibly because it is designed to detect main effects instead of interaction.
+The LASSO is correlation-based and under (\ref{XOR}) all relevant variables $X_1,\cdots, X_5$ have zero correlation with $Y$ so that it is difficult for the LASSO to pick up the signal in these variables.
+Consequently, other correlation-based variable selection methods are likely to experience the same difficulty with (\ref{XOR}).
+Further discussion are in Section \ref{Sec-7}.